Storm of the Month Webinars

-The Dual-Pol Storm of the Month (SOTM) series was highly successful, reaching a large audience, with forecasters sharing their stories and lessons learned with their colleagues.
+Significant budget cuts have resulted in the elimination of Local Warning and Forecast Program funds for WDTD's warning training.
+As a result, WDTD no longer has the staff to provide the Dual-Pol Storm of the Month (SOTM) webinars.
+SOTM has been highly successful, reaching a large audience, with forecasters sharing their stories and lessons learned with their colleagues.
 Indeed, in 2013, the National Weather Association (NWA) identified the Storm-of-the-Month webinars as a contributing factor in awarding NWS's Dual-Pol operator training as the operational achievement of the year in meteorology.
 Because of these significant performance impacts, we plan to bring this training opportunity back to NWS forecasters as resources permit.

 Links to the archived Storm of the Month sessions are provided below.
 NWS employees will need to launch the course using the cyan "Launch Course" buttons in order to receive credit for completion.
 All other users can launch the session using the orange "Launch" buttons.

 - October 2011: Hurricane Irene: Tropical Nature of ZDR and Tornadic Debris Signatures